 Once you determine your discretionary income, divide that number by 12.
 The new number is your monthly discretionary income.
 In our example, it would be $1,000.
 That means that if you were on IBR, your monthly payment would be $150, and if you were on PAYE or REPAYE, your monthly payment would be $100.

 Note: the exact calculation will vary depending on how you verify your income with your lender.
-Some people use there two most recent pay stubs while others use last year’s taxes.
-If you use your most recent tax form, it will be based upon your AGI.
+Some people use their two most recent pay stubs while others use last year’s taxes.
+If you use your most recent tax form, it will use your Adjusted Gross Income or AGI.

-One of the most useful tools for calculating monthly payments is the Federal Repayment Estimator.
+One of the most useful tools for calculating monthly payments is the Federal Loan Simulator.
 This tool allows you to use your actual loan information in generating the estimated monthly payments.
 It also helps with student loan forgiveness planning.

 How much you can truly afford to pay depends upon a whole lot more than just the size of your family.
 Unfortunately, these factors are not considered.
 If you have medical bills, owe child support, or have other private student loans, your discretionary income does not change.